Barnard College | Columbia University

 Academic Degree Program and Centers

 Barnard offers Bachelor of Arts (A.B.) degree with more than 50 major areas of study.
 Students can also minor, double major, design their own majors, or pursue special degree programs in cooperation with Columbia University, The Juilliard School, List College of The Jewish Theological Seminary or the Manhattan School of Music.
 All students must participate in capstone projects or the writing of a final thesis, synthesizing theories and ideas while exploring their own original arguments.
-The top ten majors are:
+The top ten majors for the Class of 2018 are:

 - Political Science